Constrained Abstractive Summarization: Preserving Factual Consistency with Constrained Generation: Experiment Setup

-We conduct experiments on the CNN/Daily Mail \cite{nallapati-etal-2016-abstractive-new} and XSum \cite{narayan-etal-2018-dont} datasets.
+We conduct experiments on the CNNDM \cite{nallapati-etal-2016-abstractive-new} and XSum \cite{narayan-etal-2018-dont} datasets.
 We use one state-of-the-art abstractive model, \base \cite{liu-lapata-2019-text}, as our base model $\mathcal{M}$.
-For beam search, we set beam size to 10 when noisy constraints are used and 5 for ground-truth constraints unless otherwise specified.
+For automatic constraints, all N-grams up to $N=5$ are considered as constraint candidates.
+To reduce noise, we take top $k$ keyphrases with scores greater than $v$ extracted by BERT-KPE as the constraints, which is tuned on the validation set with $k=3$ and $v=1.6$.
+We set beam size to 10 when automatic constraints are used and 5 for manual constraints unless otherwise specified.
+For automatic evaluation on factual consistency, we do not conduct data filtering and evaluate on the full dataset.